mongodb-forks/redoc/README.md

 See the sections below for release steps for each component.
 A pull request will be made with the necessary release changes.
 After merging the PR, a release commit will be pushed to the `main` branch of `mongodb-forks/redoc` after following the steps, which will trigger a GitHub workflow.
 The workflow is responsible for testing, building artifacts (for the Redoc component, if applicable), and creating a tag.

-:warning: Note: Ensure that your local clone of the `mongodb-forks/redoc` repo is clean and up-to-date with the `main` branch.
+:warning: Note: Ensure that your local clone of the `mongodb-forks/redoc` repo is clean and up-to-date with the `main` branch by running `git remote add upstream https://github.com/mongodb-forks/redoc.git`.
 Please check your remotes to ensure that the `upstream` remote is set to the `mongodb-forks/redoc` repo.
 Example:

 ```
 $ git remote -v
 upstream	https://github.com/mongodb-forks/redoc.git (fetch)
 upstream	https://github.com/mongodb-forks/redoc.git (push)
 ```

 #### Redoc